pip-webui/pip-webui-tutorial/step1/Readme.md

 gulp.task('default', ['build']);
 ```

-Create **build.conf.js** file in the root folder and define configuration for the build tasks:
+Then, create a **build.conf.js** file in the root folder and define its configuration for the build tasks:

 ```javascript
 module.exports = {